sundial-protocol/docs/technical-spec/3-consensus-protocol/5-escape-hatch.rst

    their min-ADA.

 #.
 Reference compliance proof tokens verifying that the spent orders
-   fully comply with Midgard’s ledger rules.
+   fully comply with Sundial’s ledger rules.

 #.
 Append a node to the state queue with a special EscapeHatch datum.